alberesdejesus/alberesdejesus/README.md

 <h1 align="center">Hi 👋, welcome to my page!</h1>
-<h3 align="center">I'm Alberes, currently learning Python, Flutter and Information Security!
+<h3 align="center">I'm Alberes, i'm live in Brazil and currently learning Python, Flutter and Information Security!</br>
-  I am from Brazil I like programming for mobile devices and the concept of IT Security</h3>
+I like to program and the concept of Security in IT, these are my focus</h3>

 # Languages and Tools: